ggear/cloudera-framework/README.md

 #Cloudera Framework

 Provide an example organisation core Cloudera Framework, defining corporate standards on runtime components, datasets, libraries, testing and project structure.
-The example includes client/runtime bill-of-materials, utlitiy libraries, driver base class and a unit test harness with full coverage against a Cloudera stack, including:
+This example includes client/runtime bill-of-materials, utlitiy libraries, driver base class and a unit test harness with full coverage against CDH, including:

 * HDFS
 * YARN
+* Spark
 * MR2
 * Hive
 * Flume
 * Kafka

-A Maven archetype is also included, codifying the standards, providing an example end to end ingest, processing pipeline and synthetic data to exercise the codebase.
+A Maven archetype is also included, codifying the standards, providing an example end to end data ingest and processing pipeline, including synthetic datasets to exercise the codebase.

 ##Requirements